vmware-tanzu/velero/design/move-plugin-repos.md

 - [ ] Modify Velero so it can install any of the provider plugins. https://github.com/heptio/velero/issues/1740 - Who: @nrb
 - [ ] Extract each provider plugin into their own repo. https://github.com/heptio/velero/issues/1537
-- [ ] Create deployment and grpc-push scripts with the new location path.
+- [ ] Create deployment and grc-push scripts with the new location path.
 Who: @carlisia
 - [ ] Add documentation for how to use the plugin.
 Who: @carlisia
 - [ ] Update Helm chart to install Velero using any of the provider plugin. https://github.com/heptio/velero/issues/1819